sumup-oss/circuit-ui/.changeset/healthy-stingrays-count.md

 #### Headline

 Renamed the `Heading` component to `Headline` and mapped the styles to the new ones.
-These changes can be codemodded (🤖 _component-names-typography_).
+These changes can be codemodded (🤖 _component-names-v3_).
 The size prop has been changed to accept the new size numbers.
 For `Headline` component **_exa_** and **_peta_** has been changed to **_one_** with new values, **_tera_** has been changed to **_two_**, **_giga_** to **_three_**, **_mega_** and **_kilo_** to **_four_** (🤖 _typography-sizes_)

 Usage example: